AiAware-Audit-Solutions/azure-search-openai-demo/README.md

 ### Getting help

-This is a sample built to demonstrate the capabilities of modern Generative AI apps and how they can be built in Azure.
 For help with deploying this sample, please post in [GitHub Issues](/issues).
 If you're a Microsoft employee, you can also post in [our Teams channel](https://aka.ms/azai-python-help).

 This repository is supported by the maintainers, _not_ by Microsoft Support,